simulation-based-inference/simulation-based-inference.github.io/_posts/2023-01-20-improving-effectiveness-of-simulation-based-inference-in-the-massively-parallel-regime.md

 ---
-title: Improving Effectiveness of Simulation-Based Inference in the Massively Parallel Regime
+title: "Improving Effectiveness of Simulation-Based Inference in the Massively Parallel Regime"
 categories:
   - paper
 tags: